-The XL24C02 is a 2,048-bit serial E^2PROM .
-The device supports the I^2C bidirectional data transmission protocol.
-The protocol defines any device that sends data onto the bus as a "transmitter" and the receiving device as the "receiver."
-The device controlling the data transmission is the "master," and the controlled device is the "slave."
-In all cases, the XL24C02 will be a "slave" device, since it never initiates any data transfers.
+The XL24C04 is a 4,096-bit serial E2PROM.
+The device supports the I2C bidirectional data transmission protocol.
+The protocol defines any device that sends data onto the bus as a "transmitter" and any device which receives data as a "receiver."
+The device controlling data transmission is called the "master" and the controlled device is called the "slave."
+In all cases, the XL24C04 will be a "slave" device, since it never initiates any data transfers.

-Up to eight XL24C02s can be connected to the bus, selected by the A0, A1 and A2 device addresses.
-A0, A1 and A2 must be connected to either V{CC} , V{SS} or they may be actively driven.
+Up to four XL24C04s can be connected to the bus, selected by the A1 and A2 device addresses.
+A0 is not connected internally.
+A1 and A2 must be connected to either V{CC} , V{SS} or they may be actively driven.
+A1 and A2 define the device address.
 Other devices may be connected to the bus, but need a different device identification code.